GFF logo

 That’s right.
 Almost everyone has the right stuff at their tying bench to make a great batch of dubbing.
 But not many people know they have everything they need to make an outstanding seal’s fur dubbing substitute.
 This dubbing is a viable replacement for SLF, angora goat and seal’s fur, and the trick to making it is so simple it will amaze you!
 This article not only explains the process but also reviews the basic and a few seldom-taught dubbing techniques.

-Making your own seal’s fur substitute involves floss.
-That’s it.
-Well, maybe a fine-toothed comb or velcro brush would help, but really your fingers and a 4" piece of silk or nylon 4-strand floss will make a dandy mess of seal’s fur dubbing substitute ready for your atlantic salmon fly or steelhead patterns.
+Making your own seal's fur substitute involves floss.
+That's it.
+Well, maybe a fine-toothed comb or velcro brush would help, but really your fingers and a 4" piece of silk or nylon 4-strand floss will make a dandy mass of seal's fur dubbing substitute ready for your atlantic salmon fly or steelhead patterns.

 The Required Material & The Process